garrandall/popular-music-data/tracks/love-is-strange-peaches-herb.md

 ---
 Baby, could we have the same table we had yesterday

-Woo, ooh, ooh, ooh
+Woo, oh oohohoh

 Here we are again
 Sipping our drinks just like friends
 I wonder if they see the sparkle in your eyes
-I wonder if they know that I'm not your guy, mmm, hmm
+I wonder if they know that I'm not your guy, mmm, hm

 I wonder if they see
 That you don't belong tome